Frank Williams (Formula One): Personal life and death

 Williams met Virginia Berry in 1967.
 They married in 1974.
 They had two sons, Jonathan and Jaime, and a daughter, Claire, who would go on to become the deputy team principal of his future Formula One team Williams Grand Prix Engineering.

-Williams used a wheelchair since a car accident in the South of France, on 8 March 1986, rendered him tetraplegic.
+Williams used a wheelchair following a car accident in the South of France, on 8 March 1986, which rendered him tetraplegic.
 He was driving with team sponsorship manager Peter Windsor in a hired Ford Sierra from the Paul Ricard Circuit to Nice Côte d'Azur Airport when the incident happened.
 Williams had been at the circuit to watch the testing of the team's new Williams FW11, but as a keen long-distance runner, he was returning to the airport following the trials because he wished to compete in a half marathon in London the next day.

 During the drive to the airport, he lost control of the hire car on a slight left-hand kink in the road, clipping a low stone wall, causing the vehicle to leave the highway.
 An 8 ft drop between the road and a field caused the car to roll onto the driver's side.
 Williams remained conscious but was immediately aware that he could not move and feared fire due to fuel spillage.
 After being pressed between his seat and the crushed roof, he suffered a spinal fracture between the fourth and fifth vertebra.
 Windsor, who had sustained only minor injuries, extracted Williams from the vehicle while waiting for the emergency services.
 Virginia flew with Patrick Head to the French hospital and believed that Williams was about to die.
 She organised his urgent repatriation to England, where doctors at Royal London Hospital performed a tracheotomy, which then allowed his lungs to be drained of fluid, almost certainly saving his life.
 Williams required constant care and physical dependence on others as a consequence of the accident.

 Virginia wrote an autobiographical book published in 1991, A Different Kind of Life, in which she describes her experiences in the Formula One team's formative years and her husband's near-fatal accident.
 For his part, Williams decided not to read her account during her lifetime, preferring to leave the past in the past.
 She was diagnosed with cancer in 2010, and died on 7 March 2013, at the age of 66.

-Williams was admitted to hospital in Surrey on 26 November 2021, and died two days later, on the morning of 28 November, at the age of 79.
+Williams was admitted to hospital in Frimley, Surrey on 26 November 2021, and died two days later, on the morning of 28 November, at the age of 79.